preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/index.rst

 .. image:: community-features.png

-What you can do is self explanatory, even though not that many faetures are actually relevant for a community, but be careful here and make sure you know exactly what will happen, especially if you plan to remove or upgrade a feature.
+What you can do is self explanatory, even though not that many features are actually relevant for a community, but be careful here and make sure you know exactly what will happen, especially if you plan to remove or upgrade a feature.

 Pending Approval
 *****************